 Average Mortgage Debt

 A real estate mortgage is the number one debt most Americans ever take on.
-Millions of people apply for mortgages to purchase homes.
+Millions of people apply for mortgages or reverse mortgages to purchase homes.

 Many measures of consumer indebtedness exclude mortgages.
 The idea is that taking on debt to buy a home is an investment, not a normal debt.
 There’s some validity to that point of view, but it doesn’t erase the fact that it’s money that we owe.